"I want it now!" Veruca Salt yelled at Willy Wonka before falling down a chute for being a bad egg.

 Though intended as an important lesson for children, you can understand her impatience if you've ever run into customers who purchase backordered items.
 They place an order and are excited for its impending arrival only to discover that it won't be coming any time soon.
 They might be surprised to learn that backordering is as important and intentional a part of inventory management as physical counts of inventory and ABC inventory analysis.

 So, what is backordering and what are the benefits to it?
-We'll run you through the basics of backordering and its effects on inventory management, the supply chain, and customers.
+We'll run you through the basics of backordering and its effects on inventory management, the supply chain, and customers so your order management specialist can stay on top of things.

 Backorder Meaning: What Is Backorder?